-Technical provisions on an EBS basis comprise the sum of a best estimate and a risk margin (\$151.7 million and \$19.7 million as at December 31, 2018 and 2017, respectively).
+Technical provisions on an EBS basis comprise the sum of a best estimate and a risk margin (\$34.7 million as at December 31, 2018).

-The best estimate corresponds to the probability-weighted average of future cash flows, discounted using the relevant risk-free interest rate term structure.
+The best estimate corresponds to the probability-weighted average of future cash flows, discounted using the relevant risk-free interest rate term structure as prescribed by the BMA.
 The cash flow projections used in the calculation of the best estimate takes into account all future cash in- and out-flows required to settle the insurance obligations attributable to the lifetime of the policy.
-The cash flows is based on unbiased current estimates.
-The methodologies applied to derive the cash flows differ for each of the separate lines of business.

-- For the vast majority of long term business projections are performed using proprietary software based on seriatim data and best estimate assumptions are challenged against industry standards adjusted to reflect emerging experience.
-For the remainder of the long term business and short term business, a simplified approach is followed using the U.S. GAAP reserves as starting point adjusted to remove margins for prudence. - In practice, a loading on claims is used for mortality products as an allowance for binary events not included in the data (pandemic event for example). - Best estimate liabilities include allowance for business bound but not incepted (BBNI) taking into account the expected profits and the time value of money over the period until settlement of the relevant cash out-flows; - For each class of business, the best estimate includes an allowance for future direct and overhead expenses.
+The cash flows are based on unbiased current estimates, and the methodology applied to derive the cash flows for the vast majority of long term business projections are performed using an industry standard actuarial software based on seriatim data and best estimate assumptions are challenged against industry standards adjusted to reflect emerging experience.
+For the remainder of the long term business representative cash flow models based on pricing best estimate assumptions are used.
+The best estimate projections include an allowance for future direct and overhead expenses.
 The assumptions exclude expenses related to the acquisition of new business.